Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

 The successful trader is the informed trader.
 Now that you’ve become aware of the key factors driving the price of soybean futures, it is time to focus on some industry journals and periodical reports that can help you gather important data to keep track of the commodity.

 This monthly report of the US Department of Agriculture is a valuable asset for every commodity futures trader.
 It contains forecasts about US and global production and trade in wheat, oils, rice, cotton, and of course – soybean.
-The analysis is very insightful and the data is collected from various sources which makes the report traders’ best informational resource.
+The analysis is very insightful and collects data from various sources which makes the report traders’ best informational resource.

-WASDE often affects traders’ expectations and influences their market intentions, which sometimes results in unexpected market moves right after the release of the issue.
+WASDE often affects traders’ expectations and influences their market intentions.
+This sometimes results in unexpected market moves right after the release of the issue.

 Another valuable issue of the US Department of Agriculture that provides information about the expected plantings and the previous year’s harvest.
 The report is based on a survey with farmers around the US, conducted by the USDA.
 The results provide market participants with a solid expectation of the size of each crop for the coming year.
-The information is divided by states and includes crops such as corn, wheat, oats, flax seed, rice and soybean among others and divides them by states.
+The information includes crops such as corn, wheat, oats, flax seed, rice and soybean among others and divides them by states.